 - Clark Kenting: The Pirate Queen's Bodyguard is so obviously Flint's father, but he never realizes this.

 - Critical Annoyance: Tambourine chimes will constantly remind you of your low health.

 - Damsel in Distress: Princess Alexia for about 1/2 of the game.

 - Difficulty Spike: Once you reach Star Key the game gets more harder.

-- Dragon Rider: Flint becomes one when you finish the Draconia Bomb Factory, where he frees a captive dragon that agrees to hel him in his quest.
+- Dragon Rider: Flint becomes one once you finish the Draconia Bomb Factory, where he frees a captive dragon that agrees to help him in his quest.

 - Epic Flail: Red Fang boss' weapon of choice.

 - Evolving Attack: Swordmaster Jeehan teaches you to prolong your combo attack as you find the puzzle pieces for him.